DIY Pumpkin Spice Wax Melts

 4. Add Pumpkin Spice Fragrance Oil

-I’ve tried about seven different pumpkin, cinnamon, and harvest-type fragrance oils looking for the perfect “pumpkin spice” scent.
+I’ve tried about eighteen different pumpkin, cinnamon, and harvest-type fragrance oils looking for the perfect “pumpkin spice” scent.
 And trust me, they were not all winners.
-This is the winner so far.
-It’s Pumpkin Harvest, from Nature’s Oil.
+Pumpkin Harvest, from Nature’s Oil is my favorite one available from Amazon.
+I also really like Pumpkin & Persimmon and Autumn Spice & Pumpkin Patch, both from Makesy.
+Just note that the sample size will not be enough for this recipe, so be sure to order the larger size bottle.

 How Much Fragrance Oil Should I Add To Soy Wax?